 Automatic Resolution of Policy Conflict Example – Compliance policy settings always have precedence over configuration profile settings.

-Same Intune policy configurations can be deployed from different places in the MEM admin portal.
+Same Intune policy configurations can be deployed from different places in the Intune admin portal.
 If you configure the same policies with different values, Intune service is going to raise a policy conflict alert.
 Admin needs to edit the policy and fix the conflict manually.

 Why do you want to use Intune Filtering Rules rather than Azure AD Group?

 Again this is one of the other Intune Interview Questions.
 You still need Azure AD groups to target some scenarios.
 The Azure AD dynamic groups update mechanism is not robust as Intune admins want.

 The SLA for Azure AD Dynamic group update is 24 hours, which is also a concerning point for Intune admins.
 Hence many admins are trying to assign apps and policies to all users or all devices and manage the deployment login with Include or Exclude Filter Rules.